 Croatia adopted the euro (EUR) as its sole official currency on January 1, 2023.

 Croatia has a developed telecommunications network (including fixed line, wireless, satellite and cellular technology).
 Fixed-line operators include T-Com, Optima Telecom, Iskon internet, A1, and Metronet.

 Cellular services are provided by licensed cellular operators: T-Mobile, A1, Bonbon, Tomato and Telemach.
-Croatia operates 3G, 4G and GSM networks.
-5G network is still in development and testing phase.
+Croatia operates 3G, 4G, 5G and GSM networks.

 International flights also service Dubrovnik, Split, Osijek, Rijeka, Pula, Bol, and Zadar airports.
 Croatia Airlines operates internal flights — Zagreb-Split, Zagreb-Zadar, Zagreb-Pula, Zagreb-Dubrovnik, Zagreb-Rijeka, Zagreb-Osijek, and Osijek-Dubrovnik.
 One can also travel within Croatia by rental car, bus, or railway (the latter is not recommended due to poor service).